Working a second job

 Although it’s worth keeping in mind that things can get a little complicated.
 This is because your personal allowance (the amount you can earn without paying tax) is unlikely to be taken into account when calculating your second job tax code.
 By default, all of your other earnings beyond your first job will be taxed at at least the basic rate.
 So if your total income puts you into a higher rate tax band you’ll pay a higher rate of tax on earnings over the band threshold.

 To remedy this, you can always ask HMRC for your personal allowance to be split between your two jobs next tax year (if its already ended).
-And if you end up overpaying you can claim any overpaid tax back which can change the answer to How much tax do you pay on a second job? pretty significantly.
+And if you end up overpaying you can claim any overpaid tax back.
 While you’re at it you can also ask about different forms of tax relief.
 But if you don’t feel like talking to someone else right now, you can always learn more about income tax here.

 Tax calculations might also get a little more complicated when you reach state pension age.
 Don’t worry though, you’ve got plenty time working job(s) before that becomes an issue.